Burch Avenue Historic District

 Burch Avenue Historic District, also known as the West End, is a national historic district located at Durham, Durham County, North Carolina, United States.
 The district encompasses 156 contributing buildings in a predominantly residential section of Durham.
-The buildings primarily date between about 1890 and 1960 and include notable examples of Queen Anne, Colonial Revival, and Bungalow / American Craftsman architecture.
+The buildings primarily date from about 1890 to 1960 and include notable examples of Queen Anne, Colonial Revival, and Bungalow / American Craftsman architecture.

 It was listed on the National Register of Historic Places in 2010.